Natural Baby Life logo (480 x 130)

 Metal mouth is usually a term reserved for those wearing braces, but since babies generally don’t have a ton of teeth, metal mouth could mean something else.

-If baby’s breath has taken on a metallic smell, you may want to ensure the baby is not ill or dehydrated as this is a common complaint or symptom for those suffering from sickness or dry mouth.
-Be sure to check that baby doesn’t have any abrasions inside the mouth, like a cut or blister, as blood has a metallic odor.
+If your baby’s breath has taken on a metallic smell, you may want to ensure the baby is not ill or dehydrated since this is a common symptom for those suffering from sickness or dry mouth.
+Be sure to check that baby doesn’t have any abrasions inside their mouth as well, like a cut or blister, since blood has a metallic odor.

 If the metallic smell persists despite a good oral health routine, then a call to the pediatrician should be your next step.
-While this is usually a symptom of something common, like illness or dry mouth associated with illness or dehydration, it can also indicate other conditions like acid reflux, GERD, or respiratory infections.
+While this is usually a symptom of something common, like illness or dry mouth, it can also indicate other conditions like acid reflux, GERD, or respiratory infections.

 Garlic